Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Neural network model co-design

-We implemented the CNN model in the readout path of Camera 1 in the Euresys Coaxlink Octo frame grabber card, and utilized the hls4ml package to compile the model, originally implemented in Tensorflow \cite{tensorflow2015-whitepaper}, into a high-level synthesis (HLS) representation.
-This compiled HLS model is then synthesized to a register-transfer level (RTL) description using the Xilinx Vivado Design Suite~\cite{xilinx} and subsequently deployed to the target FPGA device.
+\yw{In this study, we implemented the trained CNN models in the readout path of Camera 1 in the Euresys Coaxlink Octo frame grabber card.
+To do so, we utilized the \texttt{hls4ml} package to compile a Tensorflow model into a high-level synthesis (HLS) representation.} \yw{} This compiled HLS model is then synthesized to a register-transfer level (RTL) description using the Xilinx Vivado Design Suite~\cite{xilinx} and subsequently deployed to the target FPGA device.

-To tailor our CNN model for the previously mentioned HBT-EP system constraints, hls4ml offers a variety of optimizations to meet hardware resource and latency requirements.
-Efficient model design for hardware is a multi-dimensional design space from CNN hyperparameter choices to hardware microarchitecture implementation.
-On the hardware implementation side, there are three primary high-level optimizations available to the user in hls4ml.
+\rff{ We utilized the resource and latency optimization features offered by \texttt{hls4ml} to tailor our CNN model for the HBT-EP system constraints.} Efficient model design for hardware is a multi-dimensional design space from CNN hyperparameter choices to hardware microarchitecture implementation.
+On the hardware implementation side, there are three primary high-level optimizations \rff{in \texttt{hls4ml} that we utilized here}.
 First, using full 32-bit floating point input data and parameter representation for the model in hardware is unnecessary.
-Therefore, hls4ml utilizes arbitrary-precision fixed-point representations more suited for FPGA hardware to store model weights and activations.
-The user can take advantage of post-training quantization (PTQ) to appropriately select the weight and accumulator bit widths \textit{after} training the model.
-More optimally, the user can account for quantization \textit{during training} using quantization-aware training (QAT) frameworks like QKeras~\cite{qkeras}, Brevitas~\cite{brevitas}, and HAWQ~\cite{hawq}.
-In this study, we use the QKeras framework, built on Keras~\cite{chollet2015keras}, and TensorFlow for customizable quantization.
+Therefore, \texttt{hls4ml} utilizes arbitrary-precision fixed-point representations more suited for FPGA hardware to store model weights and activations. \rff{We took} advantage of post-training quantization (PTQ) to appropriately select the weight and accumulator bit widths \textit{after} training the model.
+More optimally, \rff{quantization can be accounted} for \textit{during training} using quantization-aware training (QAT) frameworks like QKeras~\cite{qkeras}, Brevitas~\cite{brevitas}, and HAWQ~\cite{hawq}.
+In this study, we \rff{used} the QKeras framework, built on Keras~\cite{chollet2015keras}, and TensorFlow for customizable quantization.
 QAT often yields more optimally (lower precision) trained neural networks over PTQ.

-In addition to quantizing the parameters, the model’s resource usage can be reduced further by applying sparsity to its weights and biases.
-This can be done using tools like the Pruning API in the TensorFlow Model Optimization Toolkit~\cite{tfmot} to arbitrarily force a certain percentage of the parameters to be zero during training. hls4ml can account for these zero parameters during it's conversion process, thus reducing the number of parameters needed to implement each of the pruned layers.
+In addition to quantizing the parameters, \rff{we reduced} the model’s resource usage further by applying sparsity to its weights and biases. \rff{We achieved this} using tools like the Pruning API in the TensorFlow Model Optimization Toolkit~\cite{tfmot} to arbitrarily force a certain percentage of the parameters to be zero during training. \texttt{hls4ml} \rff{accounts} for these zero parameters during its conversion process, thus reducing the number of parameters needed to implement each of the pruned layers.